Coding1610/React/Lecture_I/README.md

 # _Lifecycle Methods : Mounting_

 1. Mounting is the process of creating an element and inserting it in a DOM Tree.
-2. Following methods are called in the following order whne an instance of a componenet is being created and inserted into the DOM.
+2. Following methods are called in the following order when an instance of a componenet is being created and inserted into the DOM.

 <h3>Methods</h3>